edezekiel/gatsby-netlify-blog/src/pages/posts/2019-01-04-Mod3-Flatiron-Project-Coffee-Break.md

 date: 2019-01-04
 title: "Mod 3 Flatiron Project - Coffee Break"
 published: false
-tags: ["javascript", "ruby", "bootcamp", "showdev"]
+tags: ["javascript", "ruby", "bootcamp", "projects", "agile"]
 canonical_url:
 cover_image: ../../images/coverImages/2019-01-04-cover-image.jpeg
 ---

-January marks the beginning of 2019 and the end of mod 3\.
+January marks the beginning of 2019 and the end of mod 3.
 This mod has been the most challenging yet.
 As I discussed in my last blog post, it took me a while to wrap my head around several mod 3 concepts.

 After weeks of debugging, practicing, and coding, I have finally completed my mod 3 project!
 Here are links to the [frontend](https://github.com/edezekiel/frontend-coffee-bulma) and [backend](https://github.com/edezekiel/backend-coffee-bulma).